-Antonio Brown, Tom Brady Have Fascinating Exchange On WR’s Instagram Post
+NESN

 Tom Brady’s admiration for Antonio Brown doesn’t appear to have subsided.

 The New England Patriots quarterback long has been a fan of Brown’s game, but once the wide receiver got a shot in Foxboro, it was short-lived.
-As you most certainly know by now, Brown was cut back in September by the Pats after multiple sexual misconduct allegations, including rape, emerged during his 11-game run with New England.
+As you most certainly know by now, Brown was cut back in September by the Pats after multiple sexual misconduct allegations, including rape, emerged during his 11-day run with New England.

 Brown’s departure from the Patriots hasn’t marked an end to Brady and Brown interacting on occasion on social media.
 And on Thursday night, Brown shared video of himself running routes on Instagram, which prompted a back-and-forth between the receiver and signal-caller.